 - Students seeking an evaluation

 The Office of the Dean of Students, through Case Management, is available to support students who are seeking off campus services.
-However, USF staff do not make appointments for students.

 Please let us know how we can support you.